rChrisb/holbertonschool-shell/permissions/README.md

 - The file hello will be in the working directory
 -----------------------------------------------
 ### <p align=center>`7.
 Everybody!`</p>
+Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+- The file hello will be in the working directory
+- You are not allowed to use commas for this script
 -----------------------------------------------
 ### <p align=center>`8.
 James Bond`</p>